TrudAX/denistrunin-blog/src/posts/integration-inboundwebsales/index.md

 ﻿---
 title: "D365FO Integration: Import Sales Orders from an External Web Application"
-date: "2025-03-17T22:12:03.284Z"
+date: "2025-03-12T22:12:03.284Z"
 tags: ["Integration", "XppDEVTutorial"]
 path: "/integration-inboundwebsales"
 featuredImage: "./logo.png"
-excerpt: "Learn how to implement robust and efficient integrations between Dynamics 365 Finance and Operations and external web services.
-This post covers integration design, practical code examples, troubleshooting strategies, and performance testing techniques for seamless event-based data synchronization."
+excerpt: "Learn how to implement robust and efficient process to import complex documents into Dynamics 365 Finance and Operations from external Web services.
+This post covers integration design, practical code examples and troubleshooting strategies."
 ---

 In this blog post, I'll walk you through the process of importing sales orders into Dynamics 365 Finance from an external web service using REST API calls.

-Although the example provided here is simplified to clearly illustrate core integration concepts, the approach and code samples are based on real-world scenarios.
+Although the example provided here is simplified to illustrate core integration concepts, the approach and code samples are based on real-world scenarios.
 This makes them highly adaptable for similar integration tasks you might encounter.
-We'll utilize the free and open-source External Integration [Framework](https://github.com/TrudAX/XppTools?tab=readme-ov-file#devexternalintegration-submodel), which provides reusable components designed specifically for building robust integrations in X++.
+We'll utilize the free and open-source External Integration [Framework](https://github.com/TrudAX/XppTools?tab=readme-ov-file#devexternalintegration-submodel), which provides reusable components explicitly designed for building robust integrations in X++.

 ## Integration Scenario Overview

-Let's start by clearly defining our integration scenario:
+Let's start by defining our integration scenario:

-**Goal:** Design and implement an integration solution that imports sales orders into Dynamics 365 Finance from a partner's website via a REST API endpoint.
+**Goal: Design and implement an integration solution that imports sales orders into Dynamics 365 Finance from a partner's website via a REST API endpoint.**

-To demonstrate this integration, I'll use the Purchase Order Management application introduced in my previous [post](https://denistrunin.com/integration-outboundweb/).
-This application exposes an API endpoint that allows retrieval of created or updated orders.
-While the example here is simplified, similar APIs are commonly found in other systems, such as [Shopify](https://shopify.dev/docs/api/admin-rest/2025-01/resources/order#get-orders?status=any).
+To illustrate this integration, I will refer to the Purchase Order Management application mentioned in my previous [post](https://denistrunin.com/integration-outboundweb/).
+This application offers an API endpoint that retrieves created or updated orders.
+Although the example provided is simplified, similar APIs are frequently found in other systems, such as [Shopify](https://shopify.dev/docs/api/admin-rest/2025-01/resources/order#get-orders?status=any).

 You can access the complete source code for the Purchase Order Management application on [GitHub](https://github.com/TrudAX/TestWebService_PurchaseOrderApp).
 The application consists of two primary components: